rit-git/tagging/README.md

 <img src="resource/heatmap.png" width=450 height=500>

 ## Citation
-We will be thrilled and grateful if this repository is helpful and you cite the following paper:
+We will be thrilled and grateful if you find this repository helpful and cite the following paper:

 **[Deep or Simple models for Semantic Tagging?
 It Depends on your Data (PVLDB 2020 Sep., Tokyo)](http://www.vldb.org/pvldb/vol13/p2549-li.pdf)**